Making Mock Recalls a routine business practice – A step-by-step guide

 Challenge your team.
 By doing so, you can accurately test how prepared your team and supply chain is for the real thing.

-Step 4: Perform the Mock Recall
+Step 4: Perform the mock recall

 Once the mock recall has begun, it’s time to monitor your recall team as they track products via traceability procedures.